dougeby/IntuneDocs/intune/introduction-intune.md

 ## How does Intune work?
 Intune provides mobile device management (MDM) and mobile app management (MAM).
 Intune’s MDM and MAM features then contribute to the EMS suite of data protection and compliance scenarios.

-How you’ll use the MDM/MAM features of Intune and EMS data protection depends on the [business problem you’re trying to solve](#common-business-problems-that-intune-helps-solve).
+How you use the MDM/MAM features of Intune and EMS data protection depends on the [business problem you’re trying to solve](#common-business-problems-that-intune-helps-solve).
 For example:
 * You’ll make strong use of MDM if you're creating a pool of single-use devices to be shared by shift workers in a retail store.
 * You’ll lean on MAM and data protection if you allow your workforce to use their personal devices to access corporate data (BYOD).
 * If you are issuing corporate phones to information workers, you’ll rely heavily on all of the technologies.